alanpich/tvImagePlus/README.md

-# Image+ v2.0 #
+# Image+#
-## Advanced Image Template Variable
+## Advanced Image Custom Template Variable

-** v2.2 is currently in beta phase - [Build Instructions](https://github.com/alanpich/tvImagePlus/wiki/Installation) -
-please log any feedback as an issue [here](https://github.com/alanpich/tvImagePlus/issues) **

-**Dependant on PhpThumbOf or PhpThumbsUp component**

-Advanced image TV input type for MODx Revolution.
-The required dimensions for the image can (optionally) be configured on the TV, restricting one or both dimensions.
-When the editor uploads an image to the TV, they can then use a graphical tool to crop the image to the required dimensions/proportions.
+Advanced image custom template variable type for MODx Revolution.
+The dimensions for the uploaded image can (optionally) be configured to constrain a minimal width and/or height.
+The image crop could be forced to remain at a pre-set ratio.

-This extra is a complete replacement for previous versions.
-All previous versions (1.x) should be removed before attempting to install v2.x
+A graphical tool could be used to crop the image to the required dimensions/proportions.

+For more information please read [documentation](http://jako.github.io/ImagePlus/).

+### Dependencies

+MODX Cropping Engine i.e. [pthumb](http://modx.com/extras/package/pthumb)